 Perhaps subverted, as Nameless was clearly shown at the beginning to still have a strong desire to kill the King, which the King's candles managed to detect.
 Later, the candles detected that Nameless was now uncertain about his decision to kill the King.
 Finally, Nameless decided to abandon the assassination, as he decided that the unity of China does far more good than revenge.

-The Empire: Qin, pronounced "chin", a.k.a. the future government of Chin-anote The King of Qin had wanted to live forever.
+The Empire: Qin, pronounced "chin", a.k.a. the future Chin-anote The King of Qin had wanted to live forever.
 He couldn't, but he has survived in one way.
 The word "Qin", pronounced "chin", had given us the word "China".
 In a way, the First Emperor's name will never die.

 Evil Overlord: Subverted.
 The King of Qin is initially presented as an evil overlord, but Broken Sword argues that in unifying China, the King has actually done a great service to the people.
 Still, the King needs a lesson in humanity to earn his subject's loyalty.
 The film was criticized in some circles for being overly kind to the King.